Man arrested after five stabbed at UK shopping mall

 They said a man in his 40s had been arrested at the scene on suspicion of serious assault.
 Pictures posted on social media showed officers using a stun gun on one man.

-David Allinson, director of the mall, told the Manchester Evening News the center had been evacuated.
+Mall director David Allinson told the Manchester Evening News the center had been evacuated.

+Prime Minister Boris Johnson said on Twitter: “Shocked by the incident in Manchester and my thoughts are with the injured and all those affected.”

 The city was the location for Britain’s most deadly militant attack in recent years when a suicide bomber killed 22 people in May 2017 at the end of a pop concert by Ariana Grande at the Manchester Arena, not far from the Arndale center.